 - A negative impact on the business climate from insecurity and corruption

-Non-oil sectors are expected to remain fairly dynamic.
-This should be the case for the services, notably telecoms.
-Construction is likely to record a good performance.
-Activity in the manufacturing sector could, however, be limited by erratic electricity supply as well as currency controls restricting the importing of 41 types of goods.
+Activity in construction, traditionally dynamic in Nigeria, is dampened by the postponement of public capital expenditure program.
+Activity in the manufacturing sector could furthermore, be limited by erratic electricity supply as well as currency controls restricting the importing of 41 types of goods.
 Oil production is likely not to increase in 2016, owing, both, to attacks on petroleum infrastructures by rebels (Niger Delta Avengers) in the Niger Delta, producing the majority of Nigerian oil, and low prices.
 Furthermore, the lack of a legal framework (negotiations between executive and legislative for the adoption of the Petroleum Industry Bill expected since 2008 are suspended) discourage investment in the sector.
 Overall, investment, already affected by insecurity and administered prices is likely to decline because of weak domestic demand and the interest rate of the central bank (CBN) increased from 12 to 14 % in July 2016.
 With oil production value dropping by a third, the contribution made by net exports to growth should be slightly negative.
-Private consumption is expected to remain limited by the high level of inflation, which increased in annual rate from 9.6 to 16.5% between January and June 2016.
+Private consumption is expected to remain limited by the high level of inflation.
 Price increase is expected to be fuelled by the pass-through of imported goods inflation related to the sharp devaluation of the naira, triggered by the dropping of its peg to the US dollar, but above all by the rise in administrated prices.
-In the end, 2016 growth is expected to be very weak, and may even be negative, a first since 1984.
+In the end, 2016 growth is expected to be negative, a first since 1984.